MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 ## Adjust while trying to capture

-By holding <kbd>shift<kbd>, you will change from adjusting the capture region's size to moving the capture region.
-When you release <kbd>shift<kbd>, you will be able to resize again.
+By holding <kbd>shift</kbd>, you will change from adjusting the capture region's size to moving the capture region.
+When you release <kbd>shift</kbd>, you will be able to resize again.

 ## Things to note